 Or we are targeting a product exclusively to men while women would be as equally as interested in it.
 For this reason, having these Google Analytics metrics is great for getting a better idea of our actual visitors and buyers.

 And that is all from me, folks!
 As always, if you have any questions, do not hesitate to let me know in the comments below.
 You can also send me an email to email@example.com.

-Thank you for taking the time to read my post, and I hope to see you in the next one!
+Thank you for taking the time to read my article on the most important Google Analytics metrics that you need to track, and I hope to see you in the next one!